 Canoe Slalom and Extreme Slalom Quota Allocations

 The table below outlines the number of Quota CKC is awarded at the respective events.
 The maximum number of nominations to the National Teams will be determined by the number of available Quotas Spots in each event.

+Table 2: Summary of Quota Positions at International Events